PC Regcleaners virus removal guide

 What is PC Regcleaners?

-PC Regcleaners (other known variants are named Regcleanerz and Regcleaners) is promoted as a system/computer optimization program which supposed to make its user's computer cleaner and to start faster.
-According to its developers, it includes tools such as registry cleaner, memory booster and junk cleaner.
-However, after installation it runs as a Trojan.Clicker, a tool that is being used to engage in click fraud.
+PC Regcleaners (other known variants are named Regcleanerz and Regcleaners) is promoted as a system/computer optimization program that supposedly cleans computers and enables them to start faster.
+According to the developers, it includes tools such as a registry cleaner, memory booster, and junk cleaner.
+In fact, after installation, it runs as a Trojan.Clicker, a tool used to engage in 'click fraud'.

-Like other programs of this type PC Regcleaners is presented as a legitimate program which can be downloaded from supposedly official website.
-Once downloaded and installed, it starts running the Trojan.Clicker which is disguised as "EpizyCleanup" process in Task Manager (as in a screenshot above).
-Basically, this is a malicious program used to perform click fraud.
-Click fraud is illegal, its purpose is to click on Pay-per-click (PPC) advertisements to generate revenue or to drain advertiser's budget.
-It can be performed manually or automatically, in this particular case it the second variant.
-People use Trojan.Clicker malicious program to click their own ads or to click on competitor's ads.
-They either use it to make money for themselves or to cause increased price of advertising for their competitors.
-For example, if a competitor has a limited budget, then its funds may run out fast and it will stop receiving clicks on his ads.
-Another way to generate revenue from click fraud is to click ads displayed on owned website and to make it more attractive for other advertisers.
-One way or another, whoever uses programs like Trojan.Clicker perform illegal actions.
-For this reason we recommend to uninstall PC Regcleaners as soon as possible.
+Like other programs of this type, PC Regcleaners is presented as a legitimate program which can be downloaded from a supposedly official website.
+Once downloaded and installed, it starts running the Trojan.Clicker, which is disguised as the "EpizyCleanup" process in Task Manager (see screenshot above).
+This is a malicious program used to perform click fraud.
+Click fraud is illegal.
+Its purpose is to click Pay-per-click (PPC) advertisements to generate revenue or drain advertisers' budgets.
+It can be performed manually or automatically (in this case, the latter).
+People use the Trojan.Clicker malicious program to click their own ads or those of competitors.
+They use it to earn revenue or to cause increased cost of advertising for their competitors.
+For example, if a competitor has a limited budget, funds might run out quickly and thus will stop receiving clicks on ads.
+Another way to generate revenue from click fraud is to click ads displayed on an owned website, thereby making it more attractive for other advertisers.
+In any case, those who use programs such as Trojan.Clicker are performing illegal actions.
+For this reason, we recommend that you uninstall PC Regcleaners immediately.

 |Name||PC Regcleaners Trojan.Clicker|